Siege of Saint-Dizier: Background

 Emperor Charles' campaign against France in 1543 was inconclusive, as the French army avoided an open battle, and the war devolved into a series of long and costly sieges of small and insignificant forts on the eastern border of France.

 For a new campaign in 1544, Charles needed all the aid that could be by any means procured.

-At the Diet of Speier, in 1544, Charles met the German Princes and by extensive concessions secured the neutrality or support of the Protestant Estates; and agreed a peace treaty was agreed with Christian III of Denmark.
+At the Diet of Speier in 1544, Charles met the German Princes and by extensive concessions secured the neutrality or support of the Protestant Estates; and agreed a peace treaty was agreed with Christian III of Denmark.
 Also Henry VIII of England was induced to promise to invade France in the coming spring with an army of 35,000 men, fulfilling his obligations in a secret treaty of the year before.

 The French under d'Enghien, had invaded Italy, and advanced to recover Carignano near Tirin, which Alfonso d'Avalos Marquis del Vasto had occupied.
 Del Vasto hurried from Milan to relieve the town, and d'Enghien, having received permission to risk a battle, attacked him at Ceresole on 14 April 1544, completely defeating him, inflicting the loss of some 8000 killed and 2000 prisoners.

 All Italy began to consider the division of the spoils, but their hopes were vain.
 The Spanish, holding all the strong places of Lombardy, were enabled to prevent d'Enghien from any further success.

 Piero Strozzi, who had collected 10,000 foot at Mirandola, advanced boldly to Milan, in the hopes of joining d'Enghien there, but the Swiss refused to move for want of pay, and Strozzi had to extricate himself as best he could, and the brilliant victory of Ceresole had no results.
 Still the news of this defeat rendered his successes at Speier the more welcome to Charles.

 Battle

-Imperial army under Count William von Fürstenberg now advanced upon Luxemburg and recovered his duchy.
-The siege of St Dizier was then undertaken: town was defended by 2000 French soldiers, under the command of Count of Sancerre and Lord of Lalande.
-Imperial forces were vastly superior: contemporary sources give numbers of up to 100,000 imperial soldiers.
+An Imperial army under Count William von Fürstenberg (de) now advanced upon Luxemburg and recovered his duchy.
+The siege of St Dizier was then undertaken.
+The town was defended by 2000 French soldiers, under the command of Louis IV de Bueil, Comte de Sancerre and Eustache de Bimont, Lord of Lalande.
+The Imperial forces were vastly superior: contemporary sources give exaggerated numbers of up to 100,000 imperial soldiers.

 Charles V himself arrived with an army of 14,100 (10,000 foot, 2300 horse, and 1600 sappers) on 13 July.
 The next day an imperial commander, René of Châlon, Prince of Orange, was struck by a shot from the defenders, and died the next day with the Emperor by his bed (his title and lands going to his famous cousin, William the Silent).
-On 23 July French outposts near the besieged town were overrun with considerable loss to the French, but a French army under the command of Henry, Dauphin of France maintained an observing position at Jalons, between Épernay and Chalons.
+On 23 July, French outposts near the besieged town were overrun with considerable loss to the French, but a French army under the command of Henry, Dauphin of France maintained an observing position at Jalons, between Épernay and Chalons.
 On 17 August the town surrendered.
-Charles elected not to attack the Dauphin's army and instead pressed on to Soissons (12 September).
+Charles chose not to attack the Dauphin's army and instead pressed on to Soissons (12 September).